Ms. Waters’ Private Visitor

 So many potential repercussions.

-Yet I’m alone with a beautiful girl in a locked room, and at least for right now, I don’t give a fuck what anyone else might think.
+Yet I’m alone with a beautiful girl in a locked room, and at least for right now, I don’t care what anyone else might think.

 I know what she wants and I want the same thing.